JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

     </tab>
 </tabs>

-> When running in the baseline mode, a threshold is calculated as the sum of new and absent problems.
+> When running in baseline mode, a threshold is calculated as the sum of new and absent problems.
 Unchanged results are ignored.
 {style="note"}